Alizeh Agnihotri

-Alizeh Agnihotri (born 21 September 2000), is an Indian actress who works in Hindi films.
+Alizeh Agnihotri (born 1 November 1996), credited mononymously as Alizeh, is an Indian actress who works in Hindi films.
 She is the niece of Salman Khan, the daughter of actor Atul Agnihotri and producer Alvira Khan.
 She made her debut in the 2023 film Farrey.

 Early life

-Alizeh Agnihotri was born in Mumbai on 27 October 2000 to actor, producer and director Atul Agnihotri and Alvira Khan.
+Agnihotri was born on 1 November 1996 in Mumbai to actor, producer and director Atul Agnihotri and Alvira Khan.
 She is the younger child to the couple and has an elder brother named Ayaan Agnihotri.

 Agnihotri pursued her schooling at Dhirubhai Ambani International School in Mumbai and completed her B.A. at SOAS University of London in Developmental Studies in 2022.

 Career

 In 2023, Agnihotri made her official debut with film Farrey.
 The movie was premiered at 54th International Film Festival of India and it was released theatrically, on 24 November 2023.
 Alaka Sahani of The Indian Express gave 3 stars out of 5 and praised Agnihotri's performance and said "it is Agnihotri, whose intelligence as well as ambition is at the centre of Farrey, holds the story together and keeps her character relatable.
 She also deftly portrays Niyati's transitions at different stages of the movie."
-For her performance in the film, she won various of Accolades including Filmfare Award for Best Female Debut.
+For her performance in the film, she won various accolades including Filmfare Award for Best Female Debut.

 Media image

 In 2024, Alizeh was placed in the "35 most influential young Indians" list by GQ. and was featured on various magazine covers including Hello!, The Word, and Grazia.

-Agnihotri is also a celebrity endorser for several brands and products, including Being Human Clothing, Tory Burch LLC, and Nykaa.
+Alizeh is also a celebrity endorser for several brands and products, including Being Human Clothing, Tory Burch LLC, and Nykaa.